kabircse/Design-Principle-Pattern/README.md

         2. Structural Patter:
           a.
 Adapter : The Adapter pattern is a design pattern which is commonly used to manage changes in development.
           b.
-Decorator :
+Decorator : The Decorator pattern is a design pattern which gives to add new functionality to an existing object without altering its stucture.
           c.
 Facade:Facade is a structural design pattern which gives us a simplified interface of a complex sub system.

         3.Behavioral Pattern:
           a.
-Strategy Pattern
+Strategy Pattern: Strategy Pattern is a design pattern in which a class behavior or its algorithm can be changed at run time.

     Coupling: Coupling means the degree of one module depend on other module.
       	$storage = new Storage();